ywCN/learnReact/README.md

 - use destructuring instead of props
   - Before: `const VideoList = (props) => {`
   - After: `const VideoList = ({video}) => {`
-- merge key and value when they are the same
+- merge key and value when they are the same, (syntax sugar for compression)
   - Before: `this.setState({ videos: videos});`
   - After: `this.setState({ videos });`
 - Whenever need to reference a javascript variable in JSX, {} is required.